harshamalhotra/existingDS-gitlab/contents/product-foundations/design-tokens-using.md

 Actions are interactive elements that trigger or represent user actions. `action.*` design tokens give a common visual style for interactive elements across the GitLab UI.

-To create bespoke interactive elements, combine background, foreground, and border color tokens.
+To create bespoke interactive elements, combine background, foreground, and border color design tokens.
 Note that in some modes, borders might not be visible by default.
 This is intentional to provide accessible boundaries in modes like Windows High Contrast Mode.

-Action tokens support three contexts:
+Action design tokens support three contexts:

 - `neutral`: Default for most actions.
 - `confirm`: For positive outcome actions.